8 Top Arrondissements to Stay in Paris for First Time Visitors

 You’ve just booked your flight for your trip to Paris – congratulations!
-You are going to love the City of Lights.
-But where to stay in Paris on your first time to France?
-There are a lot of options!
-But don’t worry, I’m here to help you out.
+You are going to love the City of Light.
+But now the big question: where should you stay on your first trip to Paris?

 Before we get into the best arrondissements, hotels, and best areas to stay in Paris for first-time visitors, there are a few good things to know.